What expenses can I claim on my tax return?

 Canada Employment Amount

-- Even if you have had several jobs, you can only claim the employment amount once.
+- Claimed Once Per Year: Even if you had multiple jobs during the year, you can only claim this amount once per tax year.

 Employment Expenses